The Children of Lir: A Fascinating Irish Legend

 Swans in Other Irish Legends

-Apart from the Children of Lir, many tales in Irish mythology have depicted the swans and included them as part of the plot.
-The swans in those tales were usually people who fell victim to some sort of a spell.
+Apart from the Children of Lir, many tales in Irish mythology depict swans and include them in the plot.
+The swans in those tales were usually people who fell victim to some sort of spell.
 However, other tales portray the swan as the symbol of eternal love.

 Tochmarc Etaine

-That woman was Fúamnach; she turned Etain into a butterfly, leading people to believe that she ran away or just disappeared.
-For many years, Etaine wandered aimlessly in the vast world as a butterfly.
-One day, she fell into a glass of wine and the wife of Etar swallowed her.
-It sounds tragic at first, but that incident ensured that Etain was reborn into a human being once again.
+That woman was Fúamnach; she turned Etain into a butterfly, leading people to believe she ran away or just disappeared.
+Etaine wandered aimlessly in the vast world for many years as a butterfly.
+One day, she fell into a glass of wine, and Etar’s wife swallowed her.
+It sounds tragic initially, but that incident ensured that Etain was reborn into a human being once again.

 Once she was a human again, she married another king.
 However, her previous husband, Midir, knew the truth, and he wanted her back.
 He had to go through a game, a challenge against the High King, and whoever won got to be with Etain.